Deep within a western Canadian province known for big skies, majestic mountains, and golden fields, BioWare was born.

 BioWare’s first big commercial release was a mech-style game called Shattered Steel (October, 1996), which was developed with a Calgary subcontractor, Pyrotek Game Studios.
 Using a powerful graphics engine that created a reality not yet seen in video games, its demo garnered the attention of Interplay Productions, a computer game publisher headquartered in Irvine, California.
 Interplay saw potential in the talented and hardworking group of designers, artists, and programmers, and signed BioWare to a multi-game agreement.
 BioWare went on to create some of the world's most critically acclaimed games, including Baldur's Gate™, MDK2™, Neverwinter Nights™, Star Wars ™: Knights of the Old Republic™, Jade Empire™, Mass Effect™ and Dragon Age™.
 In 2008, BioWare was acquired by Electronic Arts, a leading global interactive entertainment publisher.
 Recent projects at BioWare include Mass Effect 3, one of the highest rated video games of all time, Dragon Age: Inquisition, the highly anticipated sequel and next entry in the Dragon Age franchise, and Star Wars ™: The Old Republic™, a story-driven massively multiplayer online game.

 BioWare's story continues to evolve.
 It is our goal to create a work environment that is hardworking and fun.
 We want staff to feel that they belong to an organization that cares about them as individuals and encourages teamwork and common goals.
-Our vision is to create, deliver, and evolve the most emotionally engaging games in the world.
+Our mission is Creating Worlds of Adventure, Conflict, and Companionship that Inspire You to Become the Hero of Your Story.
 We invite you to join us on the journey.